 \subsection{Outage Probability Analysis}

-The links between the presented aerial platforms and the terrestrial terminals are subjected to random variations due to shadowing and blockages.
+Links between aerial platforms and terrestrial terminals may be subject to random variations due to shadowing and blockages.
 The instantaneous received power at a terrestrial terminal can be generally written as

 where $\overline{P_r}$ is the average received power, defined as